 The effective cost per click.
 The eCPC is calculated by dividing the total earnings by the total number of clicks.

 The effective cost per 1000 impressions.
-The eCPM is calculated by dividing the total earnings by the total number of thousands delivered impressions.
-The eCPM indicates how much a booking would have cost, if it had been sold on a CPM basis.
+The eCPM is calculated by dividing the overall earnings by the total number of thousands of delivered impressions.
+The eCPM indicates how much a booking would have cost if sold on a CPM basis.
 See eCPM benchmark.

 Indicates what percentage of a position’s total available inventory volume has been sold.
 See Monthly inventory for more information about how to compute the fill rate.

-A restriction to the number of times a particular ad is shown to an individual visitor to your website (see Capping).
+A restriction to the number of times a particular ad is shown to an individual visitor to your website (see User frequency cap).

-A definition of the creative’s conditions, such as the file size and dimensions.
+A definition of the creative’s conditions, such as file size and dimensions.